cansyl/DEEPScreen/README.md

 ## How to train DEEPScreen models and get performance results

 * Clone the Git Repository

-* Download the compressed the target  that you want to train  [here](https://www.dropbox.com/sh/as18uxmctnf39kc/AADUqZX3XAiQRU6UVp3SsBRXa?dl=0)
+* Download the compressed file for the target  that you want to train  [here](https://www.dropbox.com/sh/as18uxmctnf39kc/AADUqZX3XAiQRU6UVp3SsBRXa?dl=0)

+* Locate the zipped target file under **training_files/target_training_datasets** and unzip it

 * Run the below commands for each dataset